Photo by Piotr Spigiel

 Artistic instructors are a passionate and experienced group of pedagogues, performers, artists who, with great sensitivity, harness the elements of childlike creativity and embody it in the beautiful performances.
 Everyone here teaches the other person, exchanges skills in the atmosphere of mutual respect and understanding.

 The role of the Artistic Instructor is to create a space for kids participants to act with their talents and to learn from each other.
 We LET THEM DO IT which means that we are trying to give to the participants as much responsibility for the artistic work as possible.

 We don’t “teach” in the sense of imposing.
 Instead, we show, we propose, we help.
 We show the field of opportunities and possible solutions, but don’t give them straight away.
 We give kids the chance to figure things out themselves.
-We can “rescue” them from difficulties if needed but only through dialogue and common agreement.
+We can help if needed but only through dialogue and common agreement.

 When and Where Does the Project Take Place?